cpapdotcom/usx-javascript-style-guide/README.md

     ```

   <a name="docblock--structure"></a><a name="27.2"></a>
   - [27.2](#docblock--structure) Follow the conventions of [JSDoc](http://usejsdoc.org).
 Require a spacing newline between description and initial block tags.
-Require a spacing newline between different block tag groupings.
+A newline between different block tag groupings is optional.

     ```javascript
     // bad